clansty/C8API/README.md

 The first argument is ( Group num - 1 ), the second is the current date.
 Any different time from that of the local computer will lead to the next group be shown after a refresh on C8UI.

+#### Extra functions
+DOCX Converter is an isolated function (for some reasons) implemented in C15, which is actually used for daily work with C8.
+It observes a special file (file path is defined at line 6 of C15.js) changes ,converts it into .txt format and 'sends' it to C8UI, which is the same as what C8API does.
+Repo at @JulianDroske/C15